dtenny/clj-re/README.md

 ### Named capturing groups (a.k.a. registers) are not supported.

-Clojure/java has them, cl-ccpre has them, this was purely laziness on my part since I never use them.
+Clojure/java has them, cl-ppcre has them, this was purely laziness on my part since I never use them.

 ## Usage